dsrhaslab/Holpaca/README.md

 pkg-config, zlib1g-dev
 ```

-Furthermore, to build CacheLib we also need to install the following external projects:
+To build CacheLib we also need to install the following external projects:

 | Dependency | Version / Ref    | Notes                      |
 | ---------- | ---------------- | -------------------------- |